timvieira/blog/content/testing-gradients.md

 ## Bonus tests

-**Testing modules**: You can test the different modules of you code as well (assuming you have a composable module-based setup).
+**Testing modules**: You can test the different modules of your code as well (assuming you have a composable module-based setup).
 E.g., I test my DP algorithm independent of how the features and downstream loss are computed.
 You can also test feature and downstream loss modules independent of one